 From 15 to 27 October 1892 Swami Vivekananda had come to Belgaum(now Belagavi) and he resided for 9 days.
 The said house is in the fort where the Ramkrishna ashrama is situated.

-At Belgaum, he was the guest of Prof. G.S.
+At Belagavi, he was the guest of Prof. G.S.
 Bhate and Sub-divisional Forest officer, Haripada Mitra.

-The Risaldar Galli house of Mr.Sadashiv Bhate is now a sub centre of the Ramkrishna Mission Ashrama.
-This sub-centre has been running in a portion of the very house where Swami Vivekananda stayed for 4 days (as a guest of Shri Sadashiv Bhate from Oct 15-18, 1892) during his 13-day visit to Belgaum.
+The Risaldar Galli house of Mr.Sadashiv Bhate is now a sub center of the Ramkrishna Mission Ashrama.
+This sub-centre has been running in a portion of the very house where Swami Vivekananda stayed for 4 days (as a guest of Shri Sadashiv Bhate from Oct 15-18, 1892) during his 13-day visit to Belagavi.
 The room where Swami Vivekananda had stayed has been maintained as a shrine and also contains a cot, stick and a standing mirror said to have been used by him.
-The other house where Swamiji stayed for the remaining 9 days at Belgaum as a guest of Sri Haripada Mitra is now maintained as a monument within the main Ashrama at Belgaum located within the Fort.
+The other house where Swamiji stayed for the remaining 9 days at Belagavi as a guest of Sri Haripada Mitra is now maintained as a monument within the main Ashrama at Belagavi located within the Fort.

 Swami Vivekananda Value Education & Cultural Centre is also being built just next to the sub centre in Risaldar Galli.

 Snippets from the REMINISCENCES OF SWAMI VIVEKANANDA by G. S. BHATE